Single Dad | Counseling and Sport Psychologist | Writer | Basketball Coach | TRX, RIP Trainer, and Running Enthusiast | Jedi Knight

 Dr. Tedi Gustilo Villasor obtained his Ph.D. in Counseling Psychology (2009) and Masters of Science in Guidance and Counseling (2002) from De La Salle University-Manila (DLSU).
 He has also completed a Certificate in Sports Counseling (2006) from San Diego University for Integrative Studies (SDUIS).

-In his spare time, he loves to talk hoops, write, and indulge in games like NBA 2k14 [PS3], Grand Theft Auto: Vice City (PS2 & iPad), Grand Theft Auto IV [PS3], Star Wars: Knights of the Old Republic (iPad) and Batman: Arkham City [PS3].
+In his spare time, he loves to talk hoops, write, and indulge in games like NBA 2k15 [PS3], Grand Theft Auto: Vice City (PS2 & iPad), Grand Theft Auto IV [PS3], Grand Theft Auto V [PS4], Star Wars: Knights of the Old Republic (iPad), and all of the Batman: Arkham games.

 “Like” the new HankPym.com Facebook fan page today.